google/eng-edu/ml/cc/README.md

 6. Click on the Notebook button to open a new notebook.
 Setup is now complete.
   You can start writing and executing code.

-7. You may choose to permanently delete your Datalab VM after use.
+7. You may choose to permanently delete your Datalab VM in the current Google Cloud Project after use.
 There is **no undo** for this operation.
 The Datalab VM, the interactive notebooks and all data will be permanently deleted.
 If you wish to proceed, from the Cloud Shell console, run the following command:

         ./eng-edu/ml/cc/bin/datalab_delete.sh